2016 United States presidential election in Georgia: Polling

 Throughout the campaign, Republican Donald Trump won the vast majority of pre-election polls.
 The average of the last three polls showed Donald Trump leading Hillary Clinton 50% to 46%, which was accurate compared to the results.

-Statewide results
+Results

 The voting age population was 7,168,068, of which 5,443,046, were registered to vote.
 Turnout for the presidential election was 4,146,825, which is 57.85% of the voting age population and 76.19% of registered voters.

 Seventeen candidates received write-in votes, of which the large plurality (13,017) went to Evan McMullin.